 Finally, we replace every trimmer that is used for CV on the Common Analog and all voice boards.
 These are always jumpy and can cause not just difficulty in calibration but much more serious-seeming issues as well, such as extreme instability of oscillators and filters, loud crackling noises, and even voices dropping in and out.
 In addition to replacing all of this stuff, we normally have to clean all of the switches and key contacts too.
 The switches on the Memorymoog are a weird combination of metal tabs and custom injection-molded plastic parts, but luckily the contacts are pretty easy to deoxidize.
-We replace the 4053 multiplexers in the panel preemptively because they have a high chance of being bad and we want to reduce the likelihood of having to take the panel boards out again.

 Both sides of every single connector everywhere are deoxidized overnight and then copiously flushed to make sure no sticky DeOxit is left behind.
 In some cases, if the plating on them is worn, we also replace all male connector header pins.
 In some units, the crimps on the DIP ribbon cables distributing control voltages to the voice boards have also begun to wear, leading to erratic, random modulation and drift of pitch and other parameters; in those cases we will make entirely new custom-length DIP cables and replace the sockets for them as well.